I’m a doctoral candidate in Linguistics at Monash University. I also teach linguistics and academic skills at Monash.

 I love to teach.
 I’ve been teaching linguistics since 2014, from introductory units through to Masters-level classes in sociolinguistics and research methods.

-As a Learning Skills Advisor, I help students with academic skills such as critical thinking, academic writing, and giving oral presentations.
+As a Learning Skills Adviser, I help students with academic skills such as critical thinking, academic writing, and giving oral presentations.
 I also create e-resources and teach classes in academic skills.

 In my spare time, I bake things and feed them to people.